cloudControl/documentation/Guides/Java/Java - HelloWorld.md

 If you're looking for a fast and lightweight Java web server / Servlet container for your projects, you definitely have to try [Jetty].

-In this tutorial we're going to show you how to deploy a Jetty application on [cloudControl].
-You can find the [source code on Github](https://github.com/cloudControl/java-jetty-example-app) and check out the [Java buildpack] for supported features.
+In this tutorial we're going to show you how to deploy a Jetty application on [exoscale].
+You can find the [source code on Github](https://github.com/cloudControl/java-jetty-jsp-example-app.git) and check out the [Java buildpack] for supported features.

 ## The Jetty Application Explained